thanhdat19521/thanhdat19521.github.io/index.md

 ### Giới thiệu
 <!-- You can use the [editor on GitHub](https://github.com/thanhdat19521/thanhdat19521.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.\ -->
-Khi làm frontend chúng ta chắc hẳn hay gặp những trường hơp cần verydate from files.\
+### Khi làm frontend chúng ta chắc hẳn hay gặp những trường hơp cần verydate from.\
 Ví du: \
     - very from đăng nhập.\
     - very from đăng ký.\